Sustainable tourism: History

-Historically, the movement toward sustainable tourism through responsible tourism emerged following the environmental awareness that rose out of the 1960s and 70s amidst a growing phenomenon of “mass tourism”.
+Historically, the movement toward sustainable tourism through responsible tourism emerged following the environmental awareness that rose out of the 1960s and 1970s amid a growing phenomenon of "mass tourism".
 In 1973, the European Travel Commission initiated a multilateral effort to advance environmentally sound tourism and development.
 Jost Krippendorf, a former professor at the University of Bern, is considered to be one of the first individuals to express ideas about sustainable tourism.
-In his book "The landscape eaters", Krippendorf argues for “sanfter turismus”, or "soft tourism".
+In his book "The landscape eaters", Krippendorf argues for "sanfter turismus", or "soft tourism".
 The South African national tourism policy (1996) used the term "responsible tourism" and mentioned the well-being of the local community as a main factor.
 In 2014, the Cape Town Declaration on Responsible Tourism focused on the role of business in promoting responsible tourism.
 While further research is needed to understand the impacts of responsible tourism, a study conducted in 2017 found that well-managed responsible tourism practices were beneficial to local communities.